 Flood Zone Data CFRAM (verified by a site visit) Historic Flooding August 2008 flood impacted houses in this area.
 Comment The Killeline River flows in a north easterly direction through the area.
 A tributary of the Killeline also flows east where it meets the primary watercourse.
-CFRAM flood zones show existing residential, mixed use and agriculture within flood zone A and B. , Climate Change Conclusion Low sensitivity to climate change.
-Risk is to existing development and the Justification Test has been applied and passed for local centre and existing residential.
-The Justification Test for Existing Residential (see Appendix A.2.1) is passed on the basis that development is; • Limited to extensions, renovations and change of use. • Bedrooms should be located in the upstairs of two-story buildings when extending existing property. • Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. • Infill residential development and demolition and reconstruction can only take place in Flood Zone C. • An appropriately detailed FRA will be required which should follow the general guidance provided in Section of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix A.2.1.
-The Justification Test has been applied and passed for the local centre lands (see Appendix A.2.2).
-Any future development of the site should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: • The sequential approach must be applied for any new buildings. • FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; • Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with LDP SuDS Policies and Objectives.
+CFRAM flood zones show existing residential, mixed use and agriculture within flood zone A and B. Climate Change Low sensitivity to climate change.
+Conclusion Risk is to existing development and the Justification Test has been applied and passed for local centre and existing residential.
+Risk to existing residential lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and according to the recommendations contained in section 7 and on the basis that development is; The Justification Test for Existing Residential (see Appendix A.2.1) is passed on the basis that development is; Limited to extensions, renovations and change of use.
+Bedrooms should be located in the upstairs of two-story buildings when extending existing property.
+Demolition/reconstruction consisting of infill residential development on the ground floor can only take place in Flood Zone C. Infill residential development and demolition and reconstruction can only take place in Flood Zone C. An appropriately detailed FRA will be required which should follow the general guidance provided in Section of the SFRA and must specifically address the points detailed in Part 3 of the JT under Appendix A.2.1.
+Risk to local centre lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and less vulnerable development in Flood Zone A and according to the recommendations contained in section 7 and on the basis that development is; The Justification Test has been applied and passed for the local centre lands (see Appendix 0).
+Any future development of the site should be subject to an FRA which should follow the general guidance provided in Section 7 of the SFRA and must specifically address the following: The sequential approach must be applied for any new buildings.
+FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with LCCC SuDS Policy.
+For Agriculture (housing) further development within Flood Zone A is limited to extensions/renovations, as outlined in Section 5.28 of the Guidelines as amended by Circular PL 2/2014.
 Elsewhere in the area, risk can be managed in line with approved Policy and the guidance provided within Section 7 of this SFRA.